fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 The create-react-app already installed all dependencies for us, so we did not need to run npm install here.

-The next step is to turn the code, js and modules, into production-ready static files.
+The next step is to turn the JavaScript code and CSS, into production-ready static files.
 The create-react-app already has _build_ as an npm script so let's use that:

 ```
 $ npm run build